VeritasOS/plugin-manager/README.md

 - **`type`**: Indicates the plugin type.
 - **`library`**: Indicates the location of plugins library.
     **Overrides** value present in PM configuration.
+- **`log-tag`**: Indicates the log tag written by rsyslog.
+    Note: rsyslog is used as default logger for both main and plugin logs.
+    It will be overwritten if `log-file` option set.
 - **`log-dir`**: Indicates the log directory path.
     **Overrides** value present in PM configuration.
 - **`log-file`**: Indicates the name of the log file.